mattyz777/rust-blockchain/docs/grammar_new/4_trait.md

 # Copy

 - Indicates a type’s value can be duplicated.
-- Values are fixed-size and stored entirely on the stack.
+- Values are fixed-size and stored on the stack.
   - integer/float/char/bool;
   - tuples or arrays where all elements are Copy
   - String, Vec, Box, HashMap, etc. cannot derive Copy. `#[derive(Copy)]`
 - All Copy types must also be Clone

 ```rs